 Fitchburg State University

-Our most affordable online master’s program in nursing is one that leads to a very special, and much-needed, career at the intersection of the medical and legal system.
-The MSN program in forensic nursing at Fitchburg State University in Massachusetts.
+Fitchburg State University takes the cake for the most affordable online master’s program in nursing.
+It offers an MSN program in Forensic Nursing.
 On successful completion of all program requirements, you’ll not only receive a degree – you’ll also be prepared to meet the requirements for certification as an Advanced Forensic Nurse Board Certified (AFN-BC).
-As the program website explains, this degree will enable you to apply:

 - Legal Nurse Consultant